Azure/aztk/docs/10-clusters.md

 NOTE: The cluster id (`--id`) can only contain alphanumeric characters including hyphens and underscores, and cannot contain more than 64 characters.
 Each cluster **must** have a unique cluster id.

+By default, you cannot create clusters of more than 20 cores in total.
+Visit [this page](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#view-batch-quotas) to request a core quota increase.

 #### Low priority nodes
 You can create your cluster with [low-priority](https://docs.microsoft.com/en-us/azure/batch/batch-low-pri-vms) VMs at an 80% discount by using `--size-low-pri` instead of `--size`.
 Note that these are great for experimental use, but can be taken away at any time.
 We recommend against this option when doing long running jobs or for critical workloads.